Educpf/Graphics/READFILE.md

 - I hope I can learn this, and enjoy this harsh journey

 # Lessons

+## General Ideas

+- **not a library** but a specification, there is no **code** only functions that one can use
+- No need to download anything, the implementatino of the openGl is made by **graphics cards** manufacture
+- This is the reason why games (for example) may look different in different graphics
+- Kinda of cross platform - not necessarly better for that reason
+- OpenGl its the easiest API to learn  - not as low level
+- There is modern and

+## The resources used

+### Glew

+The main Extension Wrangler

+- OpenGL Extension Wrangler
+- Interface for OpenGL versions above 1.1
+- The builtin libraries only allow for below 1.1
+- Modern OpenGL is considered to be above 3. something
+- Glew can detect whether a specific extension exist on the platform
+- Alternatives are: GL3w, glLoadGen, glad, glsdk, Glee, libepoxy ...

+#### Usage

+- use **#include<GL/glew.h>**
+- initialize OpenGl context
+- enable **glewExperimental** using **enums like** GL_TRUE
+- initialize with **glewinit()**
+- Check if there is errors with **GLEW_OK**
+- read errors with **glewGetErrorString(result)**

+### GLFW

+Library to handle windows and create OpenGL context.

+- Window creation and control
+- process input from different sources
+- allows **multiple** monitor support

+### SDL

+Super popular and similar to GLFW but with more functionalities (audio, threading, filesystems)

+### Alternatifve

+- SFML (simple and fast multimedia library) - even more features than SDL.
+Week OpenGl context
+- GLUT (OpenGL Utility Toolkit) - no longer maintained.
+AVOID IT! ahahah
+- Win32 API - for the purists.
+Lowest level for window creation

 ## Shaders and the rendering Pipeline